ultd/checktypes-js/README.md

 # checktypes-js ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

 checktypes-js is a package to help you check the types of a passed variable.
 It also allows you to check types of an object using an object scheme or an Array and types of elements within the Array.
+This package also has typescript support.

 ## Installation